jeek-on-git/PSHostFile/README.md

 # this will remove all entries that equal the 'EntryType' of 'HostEntry'
 Get-HostFile | Where-Object EntryType -eq 'HostEntry' | Remove-HostFileEntry

-# this will remove all entries that equal the specific line number
-Get-HostFile | Where-Object Line -eq 24 | Remove-HostFileEntry

 # This will remove the last entry from the hostfile
 Get-HostFile | Select-Object -Last 1 | Remove-HostFileEntry

+# you can use the `New-HostFileEntry` command to create a new `HostFileEnty`, however, the need to be exact.
+$entry = New-HostFileEntry -entryType HostEntry -ipAddress 192.168.1.1 -hostname 'router' -comment 'Comment'
+$entry | Remove-HostFileEntry

 ```

 ## Clear All Host Entries